gvmossato/subtitles-translator/README.md

 Before using, consider the following:

 * Performance was not a concern, which means excessive use may result in excessive tedium;
-* Since no context is provided, strings are translated independently, potentially leading to imprecise translations.
+* Strings are translated independently, potentially leading to imprecise translations (no context is maintained).